 Keep in mind that even if you successfully bring cocaine in your checked baggage, there’s still a chance that you’ll get caught during baggage inspection or retrieval.
 In the United States, if the Transportation Security Administration (TSA) finds any illicit substances, they’ll immediately contact law enforcement, which could lead to criminal charges.
-If you’re caught with cocaine in your checked baggage while flying internationally, the penalties can be much more severe.
+If you’re caught with cocaine in your checked baggage while flying internationally, especially in Mexican cities such as Mexico City or Cancun, the penalties can be much more severe.
 Some countries have strict drug laws, and penalties for drug possession or trafficking can range from hefty fines to long prison sentences.
 Therefore, it’s best to avoid bringing cocaine in your checked baggage altogether, regardless of where you’re flying.
 If you need to travel with it, consider other alternatives or consult with a legal expert.

 Do I Have To Take Out Narcotics At Security?

 The answer is yes, you must declare all narcotics, including cocaine, at the security checkpoint.
 The TSA has strict rules in place to prevent drugs from entering airplanes.
 If you fail to declare your narcotics, you risk facing legal consequences and potentially being detained.